 A Miami, FL, native, Mr. Michel completed undergraduate studies at the University of Miami, where he earned a Bachelor of Arts in Political Science in 2012.
 He received his Juris Doctor at The George Washington University Law School in 2015.

-He admitted to practice in New York and is pending admission in the District of Columbia (supervised by Bonnie Brownell, a member of the D.C.
+He is admitted to practice in New York and is pending admission in the District of Columbia (supervised by Bonnie Brownell, a member of the D.C.
 Bar since 1979).